Qiu-IT/Qiu-IT/README.md

 ### Hi there 👋
-Welcome to my big big chanle!!!!!
+Welcome to my big big chanel!!!!!
 It is never to late to learn coding!!!!!

 Github can help us learn each other and maybe we would code together in someday!!!

+Graduation: - Diplom degree (Biotechnolog)at Germany Uni
+            - freeCodeCamp (Frontend Certificated (html/css/JS)

 <!--
 **Qiu-IT/Qiu-IT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.